Watch the Video Tutorial

 To apply a graphic style, all you need to do is select the object, then click on the style in the panel.

 Updating Graphic Styles

 The payoff for using graphic styles really comes when you need to edit them.
 You can update all instances of the graphic style on the page in one go.
 Just edit one instance, then choose Redefine Style from the Appearances panel menu.
 You can also option-drag the edited artwork’s icon from the Appearance panel onto the style in the Graphic Styles panel.

 When you ⌥-drag the new appearance onto the existing graphic style, all artwork with that style applied gets updated with the new appearance.

 When you build an object in the Appearance panel, it can have multiple fills and strokes.
 Expanding objects separates the elements into the separate parts.
 You want to expand the appearance of artwork if you need to edit the individual parts.
 The important thing to remember is to expand a copy of your artwork.
 Keep the live art with the appearances intact.

 Food identity design is a prime example of the use of stacked appearance attributes.
 See the examples below.
 See how the brand names have multiple strokes and fills with gradients?
 This is what we’re aiming to create.

 Create your own custom food brand.
-You can use an existing name, if you wish.
+Don’t use an existing name.
+You can create one that’s an offshoot of a name.
 Make the artwork unique and your own.
 Choose fonts only from TypeKit.
 Create a letter-sized Illustrator document in the appropriate orientation for your brand.